redpanda-data/connect/website/docs/components/outputs/sftp.md

 ### `codec`

-The way in which the bytes of messages should be written out into the output file.
+The way in which the bytes of messages should be written out into the output data stream.
 It's possible to write lines using a custom delimiter with the `delim:x` codec, where x is the character sequence custom delimiter.

 Type: `string`